 · Innovation, quality, and creativity in previous projects / artwork

-· Experience and success in creating a public artwork in collaboration or cooperation with city agencies and community stakeholders
+· Experience and success in creating a public artwork in collaboration or cooperation with governmental agencies

-The project is open to experienced professional artists.
-The final commission will be awarded based on experience in design and tech-focused artwork.
-Due to the skill required to produce and maintain a technology-based artwork, previous experience with public art or site-specific art is required for selection.
-Artist teams should have proven experience that demonstrates the team’s professional experience in creating projects together for exhibition or commissions.
-Professional artists living in the Sacramento area are encouraged to apply.
+The project is open to experienced professional artists over the age of 18.
+The final commission will be awarded based on the Artist Selection Criteria.
+Previous experience with public art or site-specific art is a benefit but is not required for selection.
+Artist teams should have proven experience and show artwork created together.
+Professional artists living in the Sacramento area are particularly encouraged to apply.

 The entire submission must be completed on Submittable at https://sacmetroarts.submittable.com .
 There is no application fee to apply or to use Submittable.
 To apply, register a username and password, and follow the instructions.
-The call is listed as the City of Sacramento, North Natomas Library Tech Project.
+The call is listed as the CADA, Capitol Box Art Project Revival!
 All requirements listed below must be met or the application will not be considered.

 · Resume: (Maximum 2 pages) Outline your recent experience and accomplishments as an artist.
 If applying as a team, each member may submit a separate one-page resume.